CSC-3380-Fall-2024/Team-7/README.md

 https://code.visualstudio.com/

 ### How to Run
 Put both API keys that JP sent you in the same directory/folder as the Team-7 folder.
-That means that if you're in the HMS directory, the API keys should be two directories above that. `../../HMS`
+That means that if you're in the HMS directory, the API keys should be two directories above that.
+It will be in whatever directory you're in when you run `cd ../..` from the HMS directory.

 In your terminal, you must be in the HMS directory to run the project.
 You can either run the `dotnet watch` or `dotnet run` commands from the HMS directory and the web page will load.